Tips about where to go, prices, what to do, and all in between

 Thailand in a nutshell

 After three weeks I had the feeling that it wasn’t enough.
-I wish I could stay for three months and explore the other regions!
+I wish I could stay for three months more and explore the other regions.
+In that case, it would be necessary to ask for a visa extension!
 Thai people are really friendly and kind.
 You feel very welcome there.
 I hope I can come back again for another visit soon.

 - Edson Eiras is a Brazilian expat living in Barcelona, Spain.
 If you’d like to see more of his adventures in Thailand, check out his Instagram